Driving In The Mountains For The First Time? 11 Tips To Stay Safe In The Slopes

 In addition to printing off instructions, you should always carry a map in your vehicle.
 You can purchase a detailed map of highways and roads somewhere like Walmart.
 You can locate these types of maps near the camping sections.

-You can also print off a map of basic highways in the US to gain your whereabouts if the GPS on your phone stops working.
 If you don’t know how to read a paper road map, it may be a great time to learn, especially if you are just starting to travel a lot!

 11. Unpredictable Climate Changes